desatur/SteamRecentActivityHours/README.md

 Make sure you installed steam-user from npm

-Edit the script, replace the "your username" with your username and "your password" with your password
+Edit the config, set up your username and password